radialmonster/send-a-virtual-gift/README.md

 ## Getting Started

-1. Clone the repository.
+1. Clone the repository (for personal use only).
 2. Open `src/index.html` in your browser to view the project.

 ## License

-This project is licensed under the MIT License.
+This project is not open source.
+All rights reserved.
+No part of this code may be reused, copied, or modified without explicit permission.